Cocoom/Cocoom.github.io/docs/introduction/presentation.md

 When you want to share knowledge within a team, an organization, a community, we allow you to create a common knowledge base.

-**This base is a dedicated Cocoom platform, it has :**
+**This base is a dedicated Cocoom platform, with :**

-- a specific URL
+- a personalized URL (you choose a subdomain )
 - a structure and content that you create
 - of the users you manage

-You can manage this knowledge base without special technical skills and these online guides allow you to be self-sufficient.
+**You can manage this knowledge base without special technical skills and these online guides allow you to be self-sufficient.**

-The creation of a platform is free of charge and can be done online at: https://start.cocoom.com/signup
+The creation of a platform is free of charge and can be done online : [Sign up page](https://start.cocoom.com/signup?lng=en)

-Cocoom's pricing is available online at: https://cocoom.com/prix
+Cocoom's pricing is available here : [Pricing](https://cocoom.com/pricing/?lang=en)

 ## The team behind Cocoom